 This introductory course will introduce the students to the types of biological evidence commonly found at crime scenes and how to collect it.
 Specific biological evidence discussed includes blood, semen, saliva, urine, feces, hair, and fingernails.
 Additional topics include autopsy, the basic departments of the crime laboratory, toxicology, forensic entomology, and uncollectible biological evidence.
 Lec.
-Hrs. o4o Lab Hrs. ooo Other Hrs. ooo
+Hrs.
+040 Lab Hrs.
+000 Other Hrs.
+000

-CJE 2678 Crime Scene Dynamics I
+CIE 2678 Crime Scene Dynamics I

 This course is designed to introduce the investigative concepts involved in the "Crime Scene Dynamics" of processing the aftermath of a criminal incident.
 The students will be exposed to how to respond to crime scenes, and examine the multitude of responsibilities involved, such as: the evidence must be identified and preserved, witnesses must be isolated and interviewed, the scene must be isolated and protected, fingerprints must be developed, and suspects must be identified and located.
 Lec.
-Hrs.
-040 Lab Hrs.
+Hrs: 040 Lab Hrs.
 000 Other Hrs.
 000